adflynn/messageboard/README.md

 [WUY](https://github.com/manatlan/guy) to connect python back end to front end and serve a web application

-Yes, this includes a token for the Google account set up solely for this project.
-I ask kindly that you do not use it for evil.

 ### TO RUN
 ```
 python web.py